JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 [...]
 ```

-In this case, the vector `w` can store only elements of type `Euro`.
-When we try to push `Dollar(2)` to the vector, Julia tries to convert it to the `Euro` and we get the `MethodError` since the conversion is not defined.

-The last thing we have to notice is, that the primal account currency is stored as a parameter after the type name `BankAccount{Euro}`.

-One may notice that we use only the abstract type `Currency` to define the `BankAccount` type.
-It is very useful since it allows us to write a generic code that is not specified for some concrete type.
-We checked, that we are able to create an instance of the `BankAccount` type and add a new transaction.
-However, we are unable to calculate an account balance (compute sum of all transactions), for example, because we can't convert money from one currency to another.
-In the rest of the lecture, we will show, how to define the `convert` function for currencies as well as basic arithmetic operations such as `+` or `-`.
+We used only the abstract type `Currency` to define the `BankAccount` type.
+This allows us to write a generic code that not constrained to one concrete type.
+We created an instance of `BankAccount` and added a new transaction.
+However, we cannot calculate an account balance (the sum of all transactions), and we cannot convert money from one currency to another.
+In the rest of the lecture, we will fix this, and we will also define basic arithmetic operations such as `+` or `-`.

 ```@raw html